List of radio stations in Wellington: Low power FM frequencies

 There are a number of Low Power FM stations that are operating, or have operated, in Wellington whose broadcast range may be less than that of the full-power FM stations.

+NOTE: This list is hopelessly out of date and while some stations may still be on air, their frequency may have changed.
+Many other stations listed here are no longer broadcasting – such is the transient nature of low power FM.